 Geofencing vs. Geo-Targeting Difference: Comparison Table

-Both geofencing and geo-targeting are powerful location-based marketing techniques that you might want to include in your programmatic campaigns.
+Both geofencing and geo-targeting are powerful location-based marketing techniques that you might want to include in your programmatic advertising.
 However, their purpose, mechanism of work, and use cases are distinct.
 Let's see the summary of the differences between geofencing vs. geo-targeting in the table below.

 Feature | Geofencing | Geo-Targeting |